mvr/CatForce/README.md

 **Filters**: one can use several filters.
 Every filter will be checked if successful catalyst was found.
 Each filter will select for patterns matching the live cells in `rle` and dead cells in close proximity neighbourhood to the live cells in `rle`.
+Filters also accept a symmetry group: one of the transformed images of the `rle` must appear.
+(Intended for searching for oscillators that flip every half period: this way, one search and one filter covers both re-occurrance and the various the oscillator could flip.)

+**Stop After Catalysts Destroyed**: if the catalysts all recover, only check filters out to n generations after the first catalyst is destroyed.
+(This cuts down on false positives when searching for oscillators.)

 <!-- Combining Results -->
 <!-- --- -->